 DirectionsLocated along Lakeshore Road within the park between the cities of Henderson and Boulder City, Nevada.

-Visitors may launch boats and personal watercraft from the rocky beaches south of the swim area.
+Visitors may launch boats at the Hemenway boat ramp and personal watercraft from the rocky beaches south of the swim area.
 Rental boats are located nearby at Las Vegas Boat Harbor.